CHEMICAL BONDING Part 4 Covalent Bonding

 has a similar 3D structure and properties to carbon (diamond) shown

-be used as the 'leading edge' on cutting tools.
+be used as the 'leading edge' on cutting tools, the hardness is

 - Energy changes for the physical changes of state